Home | Energy Physics | Nuclear Power | Electricity | Climate Change | Lighting Control | Contacts | Links |

 Now assume a temperature drop across the NaK loop of:

 Let V be the average axial flow rate of NaK through the NaK pipe.
-Then the heat transported by the NaK loop is:
+Then the thermal power transported by the NaK loop is:

 From the reactor design: